FabienArcellier/blueprint-library-pip/prepare the blueprint.md

 2. configure the .env file

-copy the `.env.example` file into `.env` and change the value of the environment variables to adapt the project behavior between development and production.
+copy the `.env.template` file into `.env` and change the value of the environment variables to adapt the project behavior between development and production.

 3. remove the markdown files relative to the blueprint